-- Notifying EASDF related information to SMF
+- Reporting to the SMF the information related to the received DNS messages

-- Discarding DNS response message from DNS Server
+- Buffering/ Discarding DNS messages from UE or DNS Server

 - Terminates the DNS security, if used.

 The EASDF has user plane connectivity with the PSA UPF over N6 for the transmission of DNS signalling exchanged with the UE.